So you’re looking for an income protection calculator are you?

-That’s €60 per month to avoid relying on state illness benefit should you find yourself unable to do your job.
+That’s €60 per month to avoid relying on state illness benefits should you find yourself unable to do your job.

 If you want to know all about income protection, you can find all the answers in this whopper of an article:

-Everyone’s circumstances are different so the job of an adviser is to tailor a policy to your specific needs.
+Everyone’s circumstances are different, so an adviser’s job is to tailor a policy to your specific needs.

-The benefits of speaking with an adviser are as follows:
+The benefits of speaking with an adviser are numerous:

 1. Help you select the right policy options

-The adviser will find out about your income needs, outgoings, expected retirement age, sick pay and savings in order to tailor the policy options to you.
+The adviser will find out about your income needs, outgoings, expected retirement age, sick pay and savings to tailor your policy options.